Encryption for Privacy and Security in floref

 floref is designed with privacy and security in mind.
 By introducing encryption to our platform, we've implemented powerful features that protect your data from breaches or malicious actors, and give you complete control over the privacy of your growing image library.

-All your images stored on floref cloud are securely encrypted.
+All your images and canvases stored on floref cloud are securely encrypted.
 By default, floref handles your encryption keys for you, providing a seamless experience and a strong level of security.
 For artists seeking the highest level of protection, you can add a pin or passphrase to your account to enable full end-to-end encryption.
 This gives you total control over your images, ensuring that only you can access them.

 How can I use it?